She did it! Kim learned to drive the 6-speed stick shift Mazda MX5, and she did it in about half an hour. Photo: Scotty Reiss

 Isn’t preparation the key to everything?

-You’ve talked about why drivers should learn to drive a stick shift: you’re more in command, you can avoid up-charges at car rental counters in foreign countries, it makes you a more in-tune driver.
+You’ve heard people talk about why drivers should learn to drive a stick shift: you’re more in command, you can avoid up-charges at car rental counters in foreign countries, it makes you a more in-tune driver.
 Plus, it’s a lot of fun.

-But then there are the reasons NOT to learn to drive a stick shift, which I admit, I considered before I learned (and acquiesced): I don’t want to, I don’t really need to, the person teaching me was shouting at me, I thought we’d be killed in traffic when we stalled.
-But for me, it came down to staying home or having a social life, so driving a stick was a necessity.
+But then there are the reasons NOT to learn to drive a stick shift, which I admit, I considered before I learned (and acquiesced): I didn’t want to, I didn’t really need to, the person teaching me was shouting at me, I thought we’d be killed in traffic when we stalled.
+But for me, it came down to staying home or having a social life, so it was easy: driving a stick was a necessity.

 1. Find a flat, low-traffic place to learn